andrew-pokynboroda/idea_radar/README.md

 **Important:**
 - Replace `YOUR_CRON_SECRET` with the value of `CRON_SECRET` from your `.env` file
 - This endpoint is protected and requires the Bearer token for authentication
-- In production, this is typically triggered by Vercel Cron
+- In production, this is triggered by Vercel Cron shedule

 The job will:
 1. Fetch content from configured sources (Reddit, etc.)